stanfordnlp/CoreNLP/_pages/memory-time.md

 For 1., the only thing you can do is to either remove annotators that you do not need or to make choices for smaller annotators.
 These models are what fills the large models jar.
 They are even larger when they are uncompressed and represented in memory.
 Here are some examples.

-Currently, the most memory-requiring models in the default pipeline are the neural network or statistical coreference.
+Currently, the most memory-requiring models in the default pipeline are the neural network for statistical coreference.
 The shift-reduce constituency parser also has very large models.
 If you run without them, you can annotate the sample document in 2GB of RAM:

 ```bash
 java -mx2g -cp "$STANFORD_CORENLP_HOME/*" edu.stanford.nlp.pipeline.StanfordCoreNLP -annotators "tokenize,ssplit,pos,lemma,ner,depparse" -file James-Joyce-Ulysses-ch13.txt -outputFormat text